sjstretton/screwed/README.md

 # Overview of Book

-This is some pieces of text that don't fully fit together but form the basis of the introductory chapter.
+These are some pieces of text that don't fully fit together, but form the basis of the introductory chapter.
 The presentation (next section below) is a bit more structured.

 ## Audience